Nidal Hasan: Court-martial

 On August 8, Judge Osborn ruled Hasan could continue to represent himself during the trial, then rejected his stand-by defense team's requests they take over Hasan's defense or have their roles reduced.
 The judge also declined the defense lawyers' request they be removed from the case.
 On August 9, Hasan allowed two of his three stand-by defense lawyers—Lieutenant Colonel Christopher Martin and Major Joseph Marcee—to seek leave to prepare an appeal arguing the defendant was seeking the death penalty, thus undermining their rules of "professional conduct".
 His third attorney Lieutenant Colonel Kris Poppe remained behind to observe the court proceedings.
 Court proceedings also resumed with the prosecution presenting testimonies from several survivors of the Fort Hood attacks.
 By August 14, more than sixty prosecution witnesses testified, and each identified Hasan as the attacker.
 Court proceedings were speedy because Hasan raised few objections and declined to cross-examine most witnesses.

 By August 13, prosecutors shifted to presenting forensic evidence with FBI agents present at the crime scene testifying they had so much evidence at the crime scene, they ran out of markers.
-This evidence included one hundred forty-six cartridge casings and six magazines.
+This evidence included one hundred forty-six cartridge cases and six magazines.
 The New York Times published remarks by Hasan from a mental health report supplied by the defendant's civil attorney John Galligan.
 According to these documents, Hasan told mental health professionals he "would still be a martyr" if he was convicted and executed.
 Hasan, acting as his defense lawyer, offered to share the report with prosecutors during his court-martial.
 However, on August 14, Judge Osborn blocked prosecutors from seeing the report.
 On August 19, she also excluded prosecuting evidence relating to Hasan's early radicalization, plus evidence which presented the Fort Hood attacks as a "copycat" based on the actions of Hasan Akbar, U.S. Army soldier sentenced to death.

 On August 20, 2013, prosecutors rested their case against Hasan.
 They called nearly ninety witnesses over eleven days with the fast pace of proceedings attributed to Hasan's refusal to cross-examine most witnesses.
 Throughout the proceedings, he only questioned three witnesses.
 While the defense was scheduled to present his case on Wednesday, Hasan indicated he had no plans to call any defense witnesses.
 Earlier, he planned to call two defense witnesses: one a mitigation expert in capital murder cases, and the other a California university professor specializing in philosophy and religion.
 Hasan also formally declined to argue prosecutors failed to prove their case.
 Hasan did not call any witnesses or testify in his defense; he rested his defense on August 21, 2013.
 On August 22, 2013, Hasan declined to give a closing argument.